coenvalk/coenvalk.github.io/_posts/2024-06-02-How-To-Become-A-Mastermind.md

 ==16554== ERROR SUMMARY: 0 errors from 0 contexts (suppressed: 0 from 0)
 ```

-nearly 900K heap allocations for a simple program like this seems pretty high.
+Nearly 900K heap allocations for a simple program like this seems pretty high.
 By far the largest number of heap allocations come from how I create codes on the fly rather than keep a full list of every possible code in memory at the same time.
 This is a useful pattern for when we want to play the game with a longer code or more possible colors, as the set of possible solutions grows exponentially in size.
 That does mean the `get_code()` function is called frequently in loops like this:

 ```c
 unsigned char *get_code(int length, unsigned char colors, int index)